ELISA: An Interpretable Hybrid Generative AI Agent for Expression-Grounded Discovery in Single-Cell Genomics: Discussion

 However, a strict separation between data-derived evidence and LLM-generated interpretation is essential.
 Without it, the LLM would inevitably introduce plausible-sounding but unsupported claims a risk that is particularly acute in biology, where prior knowledge is vast and contextual.
 ELISA's prompt architecture addresses this by providing the LLM only with retrieved cluster data, gene statistics, and pathway results as context, with explicit instructions to avoid external literature and causal claims.

 \paragraph{Future directions.} Several extensions can strengthen and broaden ELISA's capabilities.
 Integration with spatial transcriptomics data would enable spatially resolved interaction prediction, addressing the current limitation of expression-only interaction scoring.
 Incorporation of trajectory inference methods would allow ELISA to reason about dynamic processes such as differentiation and therapy response.
 Expansion of the retrieval engine to support cross-dataset queries comparing cell types across tissues or disease states would enable the kind of meta-analytical reasoning that was outside ELISA's scope in the ICB dataset evaluation.
 Finally, replacing the fixed LLM with a fine-tuned model trained on single-cell biological reasoning can improve the specificity and depth of automated interpretations.
+Beyond these, extending ELISA past human, droplet-based data to other species via species appropriate foundation models and to additional platforms such as plate-based and spatial assays is a key direction for broadening its applicability; we discuss the architectural basis for this generalization in Appendix~\ref{sec:generalizability}.